Police seek help retracing homicide victim's last steps | CBC News

 Emilio Goncalves owns Cafe Caco, a sports bar on Montreal Road where he said P'ochieng had been a weekly fixture for 15 years.

 "He's one of the best customers I have.
 He's a nice guy... a very quiet guy.
-We just received the notice today and I was shocked, because he was an excellent guy, a very excellent guy," said Goncalves, who told CBC P'ochieng worked as a cleaner and had a sister in Calgary, but no relatives in Ottawa.
+We just received the notice today and I was shocked, because he was an excellent guy, a very excellent guy," said Goncalves, who added that P'ochieng worked as a cleaner and had a sister in Calgary, but no relatives in Ottawa.

-Goncalves said P'ochieng was always cheerful and was happiest when singing karaoke and dancing at the bar.
+P'ochieng was always cheerful and was happiest when singing karaoke and dancing at the bar, Goncalves said.

+Goncalves bumped into P'ochieng last week, and told Goncalves he'd be in for a beer.
+Instead, police officers came to the bar on the weekend to ask about P'ochieng's last known whereabouts.

 "I have nothing bad to say about him.
 He was a good tenant, paid on time, never had a conflict with him at all," Desousa said.
 "That man would not hurt a fly, so it's hard to believe.
 How could somebody do this to a person like that?"